 The dollar index, which tracks the greenback against a

-.
-It was not far from a seven-month high of 98.129 touched
+That was below a seven-month high of 98.129 touched on

-on Thursday, and up 1.2 percent for the week, and more than 2.5
+Thursday, but still up 1 percent for the week, and more than 2

 percent for the month so far.

-Retail sales data would offer some insight on the strength
+Retail sales data could offer some insight on the strength

-of U.S. consumption.
-Following the data, Fed Chair Janet Yellen
+of consumption.
+Following the data, Fed Chair Janet Yellen will

-will address an economics conference, at which Boston Fed
+address a Boston Fed economics conference, at which Boston Fed

 governor Eric Rosengren will also speak.